 Some concepts defined for integers can be generalized to UFDs:

 Any two elements of a UFD have a greatest common divisor and a least common multiple.
-Here, a greatest common divisor of a and b is an element d which divides both a and b, and such that every other common divisor of a and b divides d.
+Here, a greatest common divisor of a and b is an element d that divides both a and b, and such that every other common divisor of a and b divides d.
 All greatest common divisors of a and b are associated.

 A has a divisor theory in which every divisor is principal.